danieleteti/delphimvcframework/README.md

 > "I managed to generate an API for my application thanks to this framework, it is truly useful and efficient!" -- J. Urbani

-## What's New in DelphiMVCFramework-3.4.0-neon (stable version)
+## What's New in DelphiMVCFramework-3.4.1-sodium (stable version)

+>👉 A deep analisys of what's new in DelphiMVCFramework-3.4.1-sodium is available on [Daniele Teti Blog](https://www.danieleteti.it/post/delphimvcframework-3-4-1-sodium/) 👈

+## Older Versions

+### What's New in DelphiMVCFramework-3.4.0-neon

->👉 Deeper analisys of what's new in DelphiMVCFramework-3.4.0-neone is available on [Daniele Teti Blog](http://www.danieleteti.it/post/delphimvcframework-3-4-0-neon/) 👈
+>👉 Deeper analisys of what's new in DelphiMVCFramework-3.4.0-neon is available on [Daniele Teti Blog](http://www.danieleteti.it/post/delphimvcframework-3-4-0-neon/) 👈

 - ⚡ Added support for dotEnv
 - ⚡ Added MSHeap memory manager for Win32 and Win64 (https://github.com/RDP1974/DelphiMSHeap)